 But what the funnel has not done is change with consumer trends – especially in how and why people choose to buy.
 Nowadays, there are so many options on the market (especially the digital market) for different products and services.
 Also, consumers are suspicious of companies and oftentimes it is difficult for companies to acquire customer loyalty.

-What is the Flywheel model?
+What is the Flywheel business model?

 One of the major pitfalls of the sales funnel is that the model focuses heavily on customer output, but not so much on what happens after the sale is made.
-That’s where the flywheel model can be a stronger business model.
+That’s where the flywheel can be a stronger business model.

-As the image above portrays, the Flywheel model, first adapted by HubSpot, puts customers at the center of your business strategy.
+As the image above portrays, the Flywheel business model, first adapted by HubSpot, puts customers at the center of your business strategy.
 It puts your business strategy in constant motion so that your entire organization delivers a remarkable customer experience consistently.
 The key is to think about customers as a vehicle for growth instead of an output.

-Unlike the traditional business funnel, the flywheel relies on your leads, prospects, and customers to provide the energy that powers the flywheel.
+Unlike the traditional business funnel, the flywheel business model relies on your leads, prospects, and customers to provide the energy that powers the flywheel.
 Your sales team’s job is to remove any friction that could get in the way of that energy.

-This model favors today’s consumer habits.
+This business model favors today’s consumer habits.
 The modern consumer wants to take charge of their purchasing decisions by gathering their own information.
 With your customers at the center of the flywheel model, the sales, customer service and marketing teams deliver the information and service that helps customers make decisions that best suit their needs.